Bird Breeding Cage Setup

-A proper breeding cage setup is the foundation of a successful breeding program.
-The right cage size, nest box placement, lighting, and temperature make the difference between thriving chicks and failed clutches.
+Bird breeding cage setup is the foundation of every successful aviculture program.
+Choosing the right cage size, nest box placement, lighting schedule, and temperature control makes the difference between thriving chicks and failed clutches.
+This guide covers everything you need to design and equip a breeding cage that keeps your pairs comfortable, productive, and healthy season after season.

 The minimum cage size for breeding depends heavily on the species.
 Breeding birds need more space than pet birds because they must be comfortable enough to court, mate, and raise chicks without stress.
-The dimensions below represent minimum recommendations for a single breeding pair.
+Cramped conditions lead to aggression, egg abandonment, and poor chick survival.
+The dimensions below represent minimum recommendations for a single breeding pair — larger enclosures will always produce better results.

 Finches (Zebra, Society, Gouldian)